Industrial Mechanical Technician

 - Machines are the lifeblood of manufacturing.
 Without industrial mechanics, these industries would cease to exist.

-- A great career for those who would like to combine knowledge of electronics and computer programming to the troubleshooting and repair of sophisticated equipment.
+- A great career for those who would like to combine knowledge of mechanical principles, electrical systems, and computer programming in the troubleshooting and repair of sophisticated equipment.

 - Provides numerous career opportunities in central Wisconsin with excellent pay and room to advance.

 500 32nd Street North

 Wisconsin Rapids, WI 54494